Honey, We're Killing the Kids: Format

 The show follows families' home lives for a period of four weeks.
 During this period they follow a manual of instructions written by experts including a child psychologist, a fitness expert and a dietician.
 At weekly interventions to this regime they are criticized by the show's host and given three new 'rules' targeted at each family specifically, to help them be better parents.
 Rules have been primarily aimed at the children, including both diet and exercise, but there have also been a couple of rules for adults, such as giving up smoking (and in one case going back to university).
 Practices such as "Home Cooking" and "Get Active" have been introduced, as well as recommendations aimed at fostering emotional stability such as "Honey Time", a practice encouraged where the parents set aside time before bedtime, to praise positive things their children have done that day.
 It is generally accepted that positive reward and praise of children is likely to enhance their social and educational chances in later life, by making them more confident and emotionally secure.

 Many families are from socially deprived backgrounds and derive significant benefit from simple improvements in diet.
 The show also features many second families or blended families reflecting widespread social upheaval and change in traditional modes of parenting, and focusing on the dilemmas of stepparents and stepchildren.

 Despite the arguably exaggerated computer generated images, the show has contributed to a widespread public debate about parenting which has included the television series Jamie's School Dinners initiated by Jamie Oliver in the UK.
-The Ukrainian version of the show was infamous for an episode featuring a boy named Sasha Fokin.